trimble-oss/devguide/content/innersource/introduction.md

 1. Define the Owner(s) and Trusted Committer(s) for your project, following the [InnerSource Roles guidance](/innersource/innersource-roles/).

-2. Configure your Bitbucket repository to allow InnerSource contributions correctly.
+2. Configure your repository to allow InnerSource contributions correctly.
 Follow the guidance on [repository configuration](/innersource/repository-configuration/).

 3. Create the Contribution Agreement for the project which sets the ground rules for how people can contribute to the project.
 Follow the specific guidance on [creating the Contribution Agreement](/innersource/contribution-agreements/).